computationalprivacy/bandicoot/docs/quickstart.rst

 :meth:`~bandicoot.utils.all` returns a nested dictionary with all indicators (:mod:`bandicoot.individual`, :mod:`bandicoot.spatial`, and :mod:`bandicoot.network`) and some reporting metrics (the name of the user, ``groupby``, the ``version`` of bandicoot used, the number of ``records_missing_locations``, etc)

 By default, bandicoot computes the indicators on a **weekly basis** over all the weeks for which data is available.
 The indicators from each week are computed, and their averages and standard deviations are returned. bandicoot defines weeks as beginning on a Monday and ending on a Sunday.
 The parameter ``groupby=None`` can be used to compute the indicators over the entire timeframe instead.
-(See below).  ``groupby`` supports the following values: None, "day", "week", "month", "year".
+(See below).  ``groupby`` supports the following values: ``None``, "day", "week", "month", "year".

-The keys ``allweek`` and ``allday`` become meaningful if we specify that data should also be generated about the weekend and weeknights separately (``split_week=True``) or days and nights separately (``split_day=True``):

 .. image:: _static/mini-mockups-02.png